1 Year LIBOR (Reported Monthly) Definition

 What is the LIBOR Rate?
 What is the LIBOR Index?

-LIBOR stands for “London Inter-Bank Offered Rate.”
-This interest rate is based on rates that contributor banks in London offer each other for inter-bank deposits.
-From a bank’s perspective, deposits are simply funds that are loaned to them.
-So in effect, a LIBOR is a rate at which a fellow London bank can borrow money from other banks in a particular currency.
-Rate calculations are complex as they incorporate variables such as time, maturity and currency exchange rates.
-There are hundreds of LIBOR rates reported each month in numerous currencies.
-We report the 1 Year LIBOR (12 Month LIBOR) on or after the first of the month.
-This is the LIBOR for a twelve month deposit in U.S. Dollars on the last business day of the previous month.
-For instance, the reported rate for February is the rate published on February 1, reflecting the LIBOR for January 31.
+LIBOR stands for “London Inter-Bank Offered Rate,” which is based on rates that contributor banks in London offer each other for inter-bank deposits.
+From a bank’s perspective, deposits are funds that are loaned to them.
+So in effect, this is a rate at which a fellow London bank can borrow money from other banks in any particular currency.
+As such, rate calculations are very complex because they incorporate variables such as time, maturity, and exchange rates amongst a variety of currencies.
+There are hundreds of rates reported each month in numerous currencies.

 See More Rates